-All RMISP students receive medical coverage through Study Insured [TM].
-More information about the Comprehensive+ Plan and the in

-StudyInsured[TM] processes for getting medical care and submitting a claim can be found here: STUDYINSURED.
-Through StudyInsured [TM], all students will have access to Virtual Health Care where they can access a licensed doctor over video chat, and also the Stay Healthy at School program which offers 24/7 mental health support.
+All RMISP students receive medical coverage through Study Insured TM.
+Study More information about the Comprehensive+ Plan and the StudyInsuredTM processes for getting medical care and submitting a claim can be found here: STUDYINSURED.
+Through StudyInsured TM, all students will have access to Virtual Health Care where they can access a licensed doctor over video chat, and also the Stay Health at School program which offers 24/7 mental health support.

-Important Notes:

-- Pre-existing conditions and certain high risk activities are NOT covered by private medical insurance.

-- Serious illness and injuries (hospitalization, surgery of any kind, MRI/CT scans, emergency care outside Canada) MUST be reported to StudyInsured [TM] Assistance within 48 hours, otherwise eligible benefits may not be fully paid.
+Important Notes: Pre-existing conditions and certain high risk activities are NOT covered by private medical insurance.
+Additionally, serious illness and injuries (hospitalization, surgery of any kind, MRI/CT scans, emergency care outside Canada) MUST be reported to StudyInsured TM Assistance within 48 hours, otherwise eligible benefits may not be fully paid.
+Contact your Homestay Coordinator right away and they or your host family will help assist you.

-- Massage, physiotherapy, chiropractor and other para-medical service benefits will only be paid if there is an official doctor referral in advance of any visit.
+Massage, physiotherapy, chiropractor and other para-medical service benefits will only be paid if there is an official doctor referral in advance of any visit.